catmj/Goodreaders/README.md

     -   `new_user_regularization_strength`: int, optional

-        -   Regularization strength for the new user CF model.
+        -   Regularization strength of a new user for the collaborative filtering model.
 Defaults to 5.

 -   **Returns:**